'Trying to reflect the upbeat attitude': How transparent does the president's doctor need to be?

 There are criminal penalties for HIPAA violations.
 The minimum fine for willful violation of HIPAA rules is $50,000, the maximum is $250,000, according to the HIPAA Journal.

 Health care workers who violate patient’s HIPAA privacy can also be fired or potentially face sanctions from professional boards.
-For doctors, medical licenses are issued by the states, so their state’s medical board could also lose their medical license suspended.
+For doctors and nurses, medical licenses are issued by the states, so their state’s medical board could also lose their medical license suspended.

 Serious case?: Trump's doctors say he could go home Monday.
 Other COVID-19 physicians say that seems early